-‘Sports Illustrated’ Model Hannah Jeter Gets Down On The Sand In Tiny Gold Bikini
+'Sports Illustrated' Model Hannah Jeter Gets Down On The Sand In Tiny Gold Bikini

 Hannah Jeter, also known by her maiden name of Hannah Davis, sizzled in a skimpy gold bikini in a stunning snap shared on social media this week by Sports Illustrated Swimsuit.
-Posted on Instagram on January 11, it showed the former Victoria’s Secret model as she put her flawless tanned figure on show during a sunny beach shoot.
+Posted on Instagram on January 11, it showed the former Victoria's Secret model as she put her flawlessly tanned figure on show during a sunny beach shoot.

-She rocked a plunging two-piece, made up of a textured triangle bikini top with strings around her neck and torso that flaunted her slim waist.
-Hannah paired it with bottoms in the same material that sat under her navel and were high-cut to highlight her long, toned legs.
+She rocked a plunging two-piece, made up of a textured triangle bikini top with straps behind her neck and torso.
+She showcased her slim waist in the number.
+Hannah paired it with bottoms in the same material.
+The front sat well below her navel, and the sides were high-cut to highlight her long, toned legs.

-Hannah posed barefoot with her legs crossed as she placed her booty on the sand.
-The 30-year-old mom of two put both hands on the floor and kept her arms close to her chest as she flashed some serious cleavage in the low-cut number.
+Hannah posed barefoot with her legs crossed as she sat on the sand.
+The 30-year-old mom of two put both hands on the ground and kept her arms close to her chest as she flashed some serious cleavage in the low-cut number.

 The Project Runway: Junior host had her long hair down in beachy waves.
 It blew in the breeze and cascaded over her left shoulder.
-She sat in front of a large green plant next to the ocean and accessorized with a delicate gold necklace as her natural beauty took center stage during golden hour.
+She sat in front of green foliage next to the ocean and accessorized with a delicate gold necklace, while her natural beauty took center stage during the day's golden hour.

 "The one where Hannah is.
 I love her," Camille Kostek responded.